Bizagi Studio provides a collaborative environment where you and co-workers can work simultaneously on the

 For more information about this control in user interfaces, refer to Forms security.

 Alongside with the above features, we strongly recommend that you establish rules with your development team and communicate with each other, especially when planning to delete objects or to do important changes (i.e in business rules, the data model, or other modules), in order to avoid overwrites or applying changes with are not consequent with others' work.

-There are 2 major options when setting up the infrastructure supporting a teamwork collaboration project of Bizagi:
+There are two major options when setting up the infrastructure supporting a teamwork collaboration project of Bizagi: